-Delivering phase 1 of our new registration applications system and commencing planning for phase 2 with the development of a new case management system and integration of wider IT systems including finance and HR.
+- Delivering phase 1 of our new registration applications system and commenced phase 2 with the development of a new case management system and integration of wider IT systems including finance and HR. - Signed Mutual Recognition Agreements (MRAs) with the USA, Australia and New Zealand and introduced a new UK Adaptation Assessment for those taking advantage of MRAs - Published the analysis of the makeup of the architect's profession as of 2022 and announced the actions we'll take to improve the extent to which it reflects the makeup of society - Consulted on and approved a new education model; competence outcomes; standards for learning providers; the establishment and operation of a new Accreditation Committee; and arrangements for transitioning to the new model - Established a project group and commenced work of overhauling the range of international routes to registration including ARB's Prescribed Examination - Published the consultation report, developed policy guidance and run a pilot exercise to allow for a successful launch of the new CPD scheme - Embedded our new staff performance management system which included a training programmes for managers

-- Signing Mutual Recognition Agreements (MRAs) with the USA, Australia and New Zealand and introducing a new UK Adaptation Assessment for those taking advantage of MRAs. - Publishing the analysis of the makeup of the architect's profession as of 2022 and announcing the actions we'll take to improve the extent to which it reflects the makeup of society. - Consulting on and approving a new education model; competence outcomes; standards for learning providers; the establishment and operation of a new Accreditation Committee; and arrangements for transitioning to the new model. - Establishing a project group and commencing the work of overhauling the range of international routes to registration, including ARB's Prescribed Examination. - Publishing the consultation report, developing policy guidance and running a pilot exercise to allow for a successful launch of the new CPD scheme. - Embedding our new staff performance management system which included training programmes for managers. - Carrying out a full review of ARB's future property requirements and commencing lease negotiations for 2024 onwards. - Carried out a fundamental review of our pension scheme to establish a new provider. - Launched a six-month trial of a new flexible bank holiday policy, demonstrating changes to improve equality, diversity and inclusion. - Improved culture and our ways of working supported by new technology with enhanced remote working and collaboration tools.
+- Carried out a full review of ARB's future property requirements and commenced lease negotiations for 2024 onwards - Carried out a fundamental review of our pension scheme to establish a new provider - Launched a six-month trial of a new flexible bank holiday policy, demonstrating changes to improve equality, diversity and inclusion - Improved culture in the way of working and technology by rolling out new IT equipment with enhanced remote working and collaboration tools.

-In the Corporate Strategy 2022-2026, we set out a range of commitments which would help us to deliver our vision, and which have shaped our Business Plan in 2024:
+In the Corporate Strategy 2022-2026 we set out a range of commitments which will help us to deliver our vision and commitment, which will continue to shape our Business Plan in 2024:

-- Demonstrate leadership for the sector in responding to key challenges including fire and life safety and climate change. - Foster a culture of equality, diversity and inclusion in our own organisation and take action to ensure change occurs in architecture. - Work with the profession (including employers, educators, students and others) to modernise initial education and training. - Build on the professionalism of architects by implementing a new model of continuing professional development which supports good practice and lifelong learning. - Embed a culture of continuous improvement within ARB so that our regulatory services are accessible, effective and designed around the needs of our stakeholders.
+- demonstrate leadership for the sector in responding to key challenges including fire and life safety and climate change. - foster a culture of equality, diversity and inclusion in our own organisation and take action to ensure change occurs in architecture. - work with the profession (including employers, educators, students and others) to modernise initial education and training. - build on the professionalism of architects by implementing a new model of continuing professional development which supports good practice and lifelong learning. - embed a culture of continuous improvement within ARB so that our regulatory services are accessible, effective and designed around the needs of our stakeholders.

-In this annual business plan, we refer to our strategic vision for 2026 as outlined in the Corporate Strategy and set out the activities we will carry out in 2024 towards this vision.
+In this annual business plan we refer back to our strategic vision for 2026, and set out the activities we will carry out in 2024 towards this vision.
 We also show a summary of expected areas of activity in 2025-26, while recognising that plans will develop over time as we receive feedback from stakeholders on proposals.